Learn how to make an adorable Addi Bunny, a knit bunny lovely using two knitting machines and a crochet hook! Free Crochet and knit hybrid pattern.

 Use a tapestry needle and thread the long tail left of your bunny tail, and find the center of the back.
 I did the lower center of the bunny body.

 Attach tail, be sure to only go through the back panel of the body, and don’t accidentally pick up the front.

 Tie off, and hide your tail inside the Addi Bunny body.

 Last but not least, sew on your logo tag if you would like.
 Mine is 1.25″ and I get them from Angie and Britt.

 Now you have an adorable, squishy Addi Bunny that is ready to be listed in your Etsy shop!
 Or gifted!
 I think these would make beautiful Spring baby shower gifts or Easter Gifts!

 Please tag me in your pics online they literally make me so happy to see them!
 I am @ACraftyConcept everywhere.

-One thought on “Knitting Machine Bunny Lovey- Addi Bunny”
+2 thoughts on “Knitting Machine Bunny Lovey- Addi Bunny”

 Can the bunny be made by hand, I don’t have a addi machine, just by going by your measurements.

 I love how this bunny looks!
 I’ve made the addi bear using your crochet pattern.
 I was wondering if you have a crochet pattern for this addi bunny.
 I don’t have a knitting machine.